mkgeiger/gamma-spectroscopy/README.md

 This circuit is responsible for setting the trigger level for the microcontroller peak-interrupt.
 The circuit operates with 1/2 [TI OPA2354](/Datasheets/OP2354.pdf) in non-inverting comparator mode.
 The trigger level can be configured with a trimmer `R7` in the range ~0.07V - 0.63V.
 If the voltage of the source signal (`SIG`) is higher than the trigger level the output signal `INT` is set to 'High' (3.3V) as long the voltage of the source signal (`SIG`) doesn't go below the trigger level.
 Otherwise `INT` is set to 'Low' (0V).
 This means that during the peak sampling time no other peak-interrupt can be served by the microcontroller.
 The trigger level must be carefully adjusted to a minimum trigger level to also capture all small energies (peaks) but not too small to also capture noise (false peaks).

 The interrupt signal is coupled out at pin `INT` and fead into the microcontroller.

+### Analog Digital Converter (ADC)

+The internal ADCs of many microcontrollers and as well for the ESP32 microcontroller have some pretty severe [Differencial Nonlinearity (DNL)](https://pico-adc.markomo.me/INL-DNL/#dnl) issues that result in some channels being much more sensitive (wider input range) than the rest.

+That was the reason to use the external 12-bit ADC chip [Microchip MCP3201-B](/Datasheets/MCP3201.pdf) with SPI interface, which has a DNL and INL of only a maximum of +-1 LSB.
+The 12-bit resolution allows a maximum of 4092 energy channels, which is pretty good.
+The sampling rate of the ADC is about at 50 kHz which means one peak will be sampled in round about 20 µs, which is not very fast, but enough for this project.
+The 12-bit sample will be read out over SPI by the microcontroller.